-To assess employee attitudes toward facility leaders, the OIG reviewed employee satisfaction survey results that relate to the period of October 1, 2017, through September 30, 2018.
-Table 2 provides relevant survey results for VHA, the facility, and selected facility executive leaders.
+To assess employee attitudes toward facility leaders, the OIG reviewed employee satisfaction survey results from VHA's All Employee Survey that relate to the period of October 1, 2017, through September 30, 2018.
+14 Table 2 provides relevant survey results for VHA, the facility, and selected facility executive leaders.
 It summarizes employee attitudes toward these selected facility leaders as expressed in VHA's All Employee Survey.
-The OIG found the facility average for several selected survey leadership questions was similar to or higher than the VHA average.
-The director and chief of staff scores were lower than the facility and VHA averages, and the director shared details regarding initiatives to improve employee satisfaction, including Servant Leader training initiatives.
-Employees appear generally satisfied with the ADPCS, deputy director, and assistant director.
+The OIG found the facility average for the selected survey leadership questions was lower than the VHA average, while those for the members of the executive leadership team were higher than the VHA average.
+15 The leaders appear to have opportunities to improve facility-wide satisfaction and emphasized the importance of front-line supervisors, shared plans to invest in front-line supervisor training, and mentioned ways to reduce the facility's footprint.
+The director also shared initiatives to increase communication, improve civility, and encourage staff to bring forward concerns to maintain and improve employee satisfaction.